SoftIcePink/IoT-MQTT-M5Stack-VM/README.md

+# VM-Pers-Install

+*"Why invent the wheel when it already exists ?"*

+**Because some wheels just aren't made for our roads.**

+## Goal
+The main goal is to quicken a new installation of a Virtual Machine (VM).
+But it's secondary goal is to help students **not get blocked** at installing VMs on their machine.

+Some students are required to create projects with 3 to 6 VMs, IoT's, etc. without being correctly formed or **without having the time to really get into troubleshooting their VMs**.

 ## _Quick Guide_

 **This guide helps you install a VM Debian 11 with VBoxClient enabled**

 The codes only apply to Linux distros.